New Employee Information

 Note: Submit the form even if you’re waiting for immunization records that you’ve requested or cannot obtain them.

-Once APL Occupational Health and Wellness reviews your records, you may be contacted for an appointment with an Occupational Health Nurse for follow up.
+Once AHS Workplace Health & Safety reviews your records, you may be contacted for an appointment with an Occupational Health Nurse for follow up.

 e-People - Employee Self Service

-e-People is the human resources and payroll system used by Alberta Precision Laboratories (APL).
+e-People is the human resources and payroll system used by Alberta Precision Laboratories.
 The Employee Self Service component allows employees to view and update personal, payroll, and benefits information online.
-You are encouraged to complete the e-People Employee Self Service training module once you start.
+You are encouraged to complete the e-People Employee Self Service training module (via MyLearning Link) once you start.

 To access e-People: